 What You’ll Learn

-At a time when many cooperatives are facing uncertainty around annual meetings, ARC Media has designed an online tool to help members vote.
+At a time when many cooperatives are facing uncertainty around annual meetings, Pioneer designed an online tool to help members vote.

 Guest SpeakerAndy Neidert

 Transcripts have been lightly edited for clarity and readability.

 Andy Johns: How can your cooperative handle voting online for your annual meeting?
 That’s what we’ll be talking about on this episode of StoryConnect: The Podcast.
 I’m your host, Andy Johns.
 And I’m joined today by Andy Neidert, who is the co-founder and managing partner of ARC Media and now the Vice President of Business Development and Strategy at Pioneer Utility Resources.
 Andy, thanks for joining me.

 Andy Johns: You guys are over there [based] in Missouri working with electric cooperatives in Missouri, Oklahoma, Ohio, all over the place.
 If you don’t mind, tell us a little bit about ARC media.

 Andy Neidert: Sure, I’ll try to keep this as condensed as possible, but essentially my first gig out of college was working for my father, who was working with a couple of statewide associations of co-ops.
 He was helping them do statewide radio buys, writing some press releases, working on some legislative affairs topics, and how to communicate best with the members.
 And I’d say close to six years ago, Barry Hart — he was the statewide association’s CEO in Missouri — approached me about being able to communicate a little bit quicker, being more nimble with communications.
 When things did happen that they needed to communicate to members at the end of the line, how could we best use digital platforms to do so?
 And so we kind of regrouped a little bit and reeled in and came back to Barry with the idea of managing his statewide association’s social media platforms.